 Thank you to our Wellness Partner Emma Sutherland for this great article.

-How to Love Your Liver and Improve Your PCOS
+Best Top 10 Tips to Detox Your Liver and Improve Your PCOS.

 Polycystic Ovary Syndrome (PCOS) affects many different areas of a woman’s body and health, not only her ovaries as the name might suggest.

 The liver may be one of these other areas.

 Women with PCOS are more likely to experience what’s known as Nonalcoholic Fatty Liver Disease, also called a ‘Fatty Liver’, and hormonal problems like oestrogen dominance in which the liver plays an important role.

 Obesity, Type 2 Diabetes and high unhealthy blood fat levels (hyperlipidemia) are often seen together with a fatty liver, and these challenges are also often present in women with PCOS.
 There may well be a significant link!

 A study in The American Journal Of Medicine found “Nonalcoholic fatty liver disease" is associated with insulin resistance and hyperinsulinemia even in lean subjects with normal glucose (blood sugar) tolerance.
 And women with PCOS, whether overweight or slender, are very often insulin resistant.